aaron-jack-manning/json-to-apex-dto-tool/README.md

 - A not very helpful exception is thrown when an empty list is provided, as type cannot be inferred.
 I intend to gracefully handle this case at some point.

-- New lines are not always permitted between elements in a list, even though they should be.

 ## Links

 The JSON parser used within this project was implemented using [FParsec](https://github.com/stephan-tolksdorf/fparsec).